Dileep-royal/webDevJourney/markdownfiles/week-0/day02.md

 # ======= Day - 02 ========
-on day-02,i get to know about following things:
+On day-02,I get to know about following things:
 * listing
 * Creating simple form
 * Client-side form validation

 # listing

 listing have two types
 1. ordered listing
 2. unordered listing

 **ordered:**
 * There is a sequence to list out the items
 * We have the following listing marker types: